charles-uno/Bloodlines/04_action_resolution.md

-(This chapter is pretty rough.
-Sorry.
-If things are unclear, we can address them before we start playing. -Charles)

 # Action resolution

+(This chapter is a mess.
+I'm working on it. -Charles)

 The success and failure of PC actions are judged by die rolls.
 The following rules lay out when and how to do so.